mahadevan17/cryptographyprojects/README.md

 # cryptographyprojects
-chatapplication: a project that uses a TCP connection for host to host chat communication using socket programming.
+chatapplication: A project that uses a TCP connection for host to host chat communication using socket programming.
 The chats are also end-to-end encrypted with ceaser cipher.